-The obvious effect is that you will travel faster and further with for less effort, but e-bike technology is very clever and can sense when more power is required from the motor to cope with a hill for example.
+The obvious effect is that you will travel faster and further with less effort, but e-bike technology is very clever and can sense when more power is required from the motor, to cope with a hill for example.

 How does it work?

 There are 5 key parts to an e-Bullet system.